 Over the years, people have realized the joys of decorating their homes for different festivities with no holiday being celebrated than Christmas.
 There are different considerations for each family who celebrate it--homes who go all out, people who make baubles themselves, and some even preferring to have purely Walmart Christmas decorations.

-According to media sharing site Pinterest, 2015 holiday decorating ideas tend to lean towards stripes and typography being incorporated into the overall theme of the decorations.
+Holiday decorating ideas tend to lean towards stripes and typography being incorporated into the overall theme of the decorations, but it really is up to you!

 To help you narrow down your prospects, we have prepared 25 holiday decorating ideas to visually stimulate happiness and spread it around.